To qualify for this Scientific Sessions 2022 award you must meet the following deadlines:

 The Council on Cardiovascular Surgery and Anesthesia (CVSA) is offering a travel grant to early career investigators and students who will be presenting research at the AHA’s Scientific Sessions.
-The award honors accomplished students and early career investigators while enabling them to be more involved in the AHA and Scientific Sessions.
+The award honors accomplished underrepresented racial and ethnic students and early career investigators while enabling them to be more involved in the AHA and Scientific Sessions.

-- Applicants must submit an abstract in accordance with the rules and regulations for submitting abstracts to the AHA Scientific Sessions to one of the categories primarily sponsored by the Council on Basic Cardiovascular Sciences.
-Please view a list of Scientific Sessions Council Awards and Travel Grants Available by Abstract Category and Community (PDF) associated with this travel grant.
-If your abstract is not accepted in a CVSA-sponsored category, you are not eligible to apply for this specific grant.
+- Applicants must submit an abstract in accordance with the rules and regulations for submitting abstracts to the AHA Scientific Sessions to one of the categories primarily sponsored by the CVSA Council.

-- Applicants may apply for a travel grant multiple times with different abstracts, as long as the applicant is the presenting author on each abstract.
-However, an applicant is eligible to receive only one travel grant, even if multiple abstracts are accepted to Scientific Sessions.
+- Applicants may apply for a travel stipend multiple times with different abstracts, as long as the applicant is the presenting author on each abstract.
+However, an applicant is eligible to receive only one travel stipend, even if multiple abstracts are accepted to Scientific Sessions.

 - Winners are not eligible to re-enter the competition in subsequent years.